 The consumer or the consumer's legal authorized representative may make the enrollment decision and complete the I-SNP enrollment application.
 Agents should work with the facility to identify if the consumer has a legal authorized representative to act on behalf of the consumer to make health insurance related decisions.
 In order to sign the enrollment application, the legal authorized representative must have authority in the state in which the consumer resides and must be able to provide documentation substantiating their authority upon request.

-Click each plus (+) to learn specific I-SNP eligibility requirements.
+Click each plus (+) to learn about I-SNP consumer characteristics

 Consumer/Self Decision Maker